-ON THIS PAGE: You will find information about how many children have this type of tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with this type of tumor each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Statistics adapted from the National Cancer Institute (NCI) and the NCI Surveillance Epidemiology and End Results (SEER) database (2001-2007).
+Statistics adapted from the National Cancer Institute and St. Jude Children’s Research Hospital.

 The next section in this guide is Risk Factors .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu to choose another section to continue reading this guide.